 The second important bucket of information requiring collection relates to mapping out your family income, whether it be employment (T4) income or dividend (T5) income attributed from your business or personally held investments.
 This information can be readily collected and validated by referring to Schedules 4 or 7 of your income tax returns.
 More importantly, utilizing this information for developing income projections subsequently is an important process that engages an owner in contemplating different scenarios in terms of timelines into the future.
 Working through this process with your life partner is just as important as attaining the report itself!

 The last step in developing a strategic wealth plan involves collecting information pertaining to your expenses, like the costs of living and identifying significant aperiodic expenses such as funding post-secondary expenses for your children, major capital expenses like home renovations, car replacements or purchasing a family vacation property.
 Furthermore, a good financial planner who understands your business will identify expenses buried in your corporate profit and loss statement that will eventually migrate from your corporate expense list onto your personal expense list.
 A sample expense list can be attained by clicking on the following link here.

 The results and benefits are numerous, not the least of which you will be able to answer the original question posed by that little voice in your head.
 This process will also serve as a valuable template for your investment manager with which to build an appropriate investment asset class allocation mix.
 For your piece of mind, start today!

 Max Beairsto, B.Sc.
-Pharm., MBA, CVA is a pharmacist and valuation analyst with Enterprise Valuators, an Edmonton-based business valuation firm that focuses on business valuations and sale advisory of small and mid-sized private companies.
+Pharm., MBA, CVA is an intermediary and valuation analyst with EVCOR (Enterprise Valuators Corporation), a Canadian business advisory firm that focuses on valuations and the sale of healthcare-related companies.
+You can reach him at email@example.com